 Pioneer dessert recipes: Martha Washington Candy

-Although the name of this pioneer dessert is highly debated and some say that Martha Washington herself made it, one thing is certain; this pioneer desert is delicious.
+Although the name of this pioneer dessert is highly debated and some say that Martha Washington herself made it, one thing is sure; this pioneer desert is delicious.
 It was widely popular in the early 1900s and it remained popular even today, although the name and recipe suffered modifications in time.

 - 6 cups confectioner’s sugar